zuozhenggh/learning-library/data-management-library/database/oci-vm-database/create-oci-vm-db/create-oci-vm-db/create-oci-vm-db-vcn.md

   ![](../create-virtual-cloud-network/images/virtual-cloud-networks.png " ")

 2. Select your compartment and click on **Start VCN Wizard**.
 If you haven't created any compartments yet, just leave it as the default (root) compartment.
+If you were assigned a compartment, enter it here.

   ![](../create-virtual-cloud-network/images/networking-quickstart.png " ")